Author: Ben

 Illustration of troop types employed in the Second Punic War by Carthage/Hannibal Barca; Image Credit: Travis’s Ancient History

-This diverse assortment of soldiers also gave Hannibal’s army flexibility in tactics.
+But, it also gave Hannibal’s army flexibility in tactics.
 Balearic slingers provided superior long range attack to the best Roman-used bows of the time.
 Numidian light cavalry provided Hannibal with fast reconnaissance and a quick way to flank and outmaneuver Roman forces.
 Gallic and Iberian soldiers provided shock infantry and cavalry.
 Each of these groups of soldiers added their own distinctive capabilities to Hannibal’s armies and great victories over Rome.

 The Central Asian conqueror Timur similarly fielded a diverse army which included Mongols, Turks, Persians, Indians, Arabs, and others.
 This allowed Timur to field larger armies for his campaigns by recruiting from the countries he forced into submission.
 Like with Hannibal, it also gave Timur’s army access to a diverse set of tactics: war elephants (from India), infantry and siege technology from the Persians, gunpowder from the Ottomans, and more.
 This combination of operational flexibility and ability to field large armies let Timur build an empire which defeated every major power in Central Asia and the Middle East.